-The deadline for applications to be received is Friday, September 14th at 11:59PM.
+The deadline for applications to be received will be announced at a later date.

 What’s the Hiring Process?

 The Executive will review applications internally and invite the top candidates for individual interviews, either in-person or remotely via teleconference.
 Once interviews are complete, the Executive will deliberate and vote.
 Successful candidates will be informed as soon as the final decision is made.

 In advance of our yearly Executive Elections each Spring, a Chief Electoral Officer and at least one Deputy Electoral Officer will be appointed to oversee all aspects of the election, ensuring it runs according to the rules outlined in Article 7 of our Constitution.

 To act in either of these positions, individuals must be at least 18 years or older, and are disqualified from being a Candidate for any Executive Position in this upcoming election.
 Hiring for these positions will open in early to mid-February, with appointments being made by the outgoing Executive just prior to the dropping of the writ and the beginning of the Nomination and Campaign Period.

 CHIEF ELECTORAL OFFICER (CEO)